Nitrokey/nethsm/docs/system-design.md

 Every backup is encrypted with a _Backup Key_, which is computed from the _Backup Passphrase_ using a key derivation function.
 When a _Backup Passphrase_ is configured or changed by an **R-Administrator**, the resulting _Backup Key_ is stored in the unencrypted _Configuration Store_.
 The backup HTTPS endpoint is only enabled after the _Backup Passphrase_ has been configured by an **R-Administrator** and a _Backup Key_ exists.

-The backup is double-encrypted: the outer encryption layer uses the _Backup Key_, the data contained is the unencrypted _Configuration Store_ and the _Authentication Store_, _Domain Key Store_ and _Key Store_, all of which are encrypted with the _Domain Key_ as an inner encryption layer.
+The backup is double-encrypted: the outer encryption layer uses the _Backup Key_, the data contained is the unencrypted _Configuration Store_, the _Domain Key Store_, which is encrypted with the _Device Key_, and the _Authentication Store_ and _Key Store_, wich both are encrypted with the _Domain Key_ as an inner encryption layer.

+In order to allow restoring the backup to another device, the _Locked Domain Key_, that is the _Domain Key_ only encrypted with the _Unlock Key_ and _not_ encrypted with the _Device Key_ is additionally stored in the backup.

 This implies that: